The hiss of a teppan grill. The delicate crack of a nori sheet. The first sip of miso soup that changes everything.

 Hokkaido

-Renowned for its seafood, especially crab and salmon.
-Hokkaido's cold waters produce some of Japan's freshest and most prized marine harvests.
+Renowned for its fresh seafood and dairy.
+Hokkaido's cold waters produce some of Japan's most prized marine harvests.

 🦀 Hairy crab 🐟 Salmon 🍜 Soup Curry 🥛 Dairy products